Monday, 14 August 2023

 7. The Austrian infantry pressing forwards on my right

 Over on the Right the Austrian Infantry continued to close on my defensive line (Photo 7).
 I'm unclear how many turns of musketry occurred or if they attempted to close to melee but overall things were looking pretty shaky on this wing.
 In a desperate attempt to reverse the tide of events I decided to go for it and attacked all along the line.
-Austrian volley fire failed to prevent my infantry getting into melee and a serious of poor Austrian rolls and good French rolls saw Austrians fleeing to the rear in large numbers.
+Austrian volley fire failed to prevent my infantry getting into melee and a series of poor Austrian rolls and good French rolls saw Austrians fleeing to the rear in large numbers.

 8. The Austrian push around and into Peising village